Manittas/Manittas/README.md

 - My name is Filipe Neves, I was born in Portugal and studied in Instituto Superior Técnico;
 - I have a Bachelor's degree in Computer Science and Engineering.
 Currently am working as a Developer Engineer for SAP;
 - My main interests are Cybersecurity, Software Engineering and Artificial Intelligence;
-- My interests revolve around cars, sports, politics, gardening and games (which I won a major card game european tournament);
+- My interests revolve around cars, sports, politics, gardening and games (which I won a major european tournament for a card game);
 - Fluent in Portuguese and English yet I also have intermediate level of Spanish and beginner level of Dutch;
 - Contact: manittashs@gmail.com;